gioblu/BIPLAN/documentation/conditions.md

 # Or

-if !$fine print "Some error occurred" else print "All is fine!" endif
+if not $fine print "Some error occurred" else print "All is fine!" endif
 ```
 or can also conditionally execute a group of statements: